 At the Law Offices of Anidjar & Levine, our attorneys understand the severity of a whiplash injury and how it can cause pain and disability that affect you for years.
 When a whiplash injury occurs due to the fault of another, that party, not you, should be liable for the damages associated with your condition.
 We can fight for your rights and help you pursue fair compensation.

-We offer free case evaluations to whiplash victims in Miami and across South Florida.
-You can meet with a member of our team, go over the details of your injury, ask any questions you have, and receive straightforward advice on your options.
+We offer free case evaluations to whiplash victims in Miami and South Florida.
+You can meet with a team member, review your injury’s details, ask any questions, and receive straightforward advice on your options.
 To schedule an appointment to meet with a team member at the Law Offices of Anidjar & Levine, call 1-800-747-3733 today.

 How Does Whiplash Happen?